Pretty Little Liars (2022 TV series): Development

 On September 2, 2020, it was announced that a new Pretty Little Liars series was in development at Warner Bros., with Riverdale creator Roberto Aguirre-Sacasa taking over as showrunner from I. Marlene King.
 Original Sin takes place within the same continuity as the previous television series, but follows new characters and storylines in a new setting.

-On September 24, 2020, HBO Max gave the series a direct-to-series order of 10-episodes and was named Pretty Little Liars: Original Sin, with Aguirre-Sacasa teaming up with Lindsay Calhoon Bring to develop the series.
+On September 24, 2020, HBO Max gave the series a direct-to-series order of 10 episodes and was named Pretty Little Liars: Original Sin, with Aguirre-Sacasa teaming up with Lindsay Calhoon Bring to develop the series.
 Aguirre-Sacasa also executive produces the series alongside King, Leslie Morgenstein and Gina Girolamo.
 Production companies involved with the series are Muckle Man Productions, Alloy Entertainment, and Warner Bros.
 Television.

 On September 7, 2022, HBO Max renewed the series for a second season, retitled as Pretty Little Liars: Summer School.
+On September 20, 2024, Max canceled the series after two seasons.

 Casting

 In July 2021, Chandler Kinney, Maia Reficco, and Bailee Madison were cast on starring roles.
 In August 2021, Zaria, Malia Pyles, Alex Aiono, Mallory Bechtel, and Eric Johnson joined the main cast.
 In September 2021, Carson Rowland, Jordan Gonzalez, Ben Cook, Elias Kacavas, Benton Greene, Lea Salonga, Sharon Leal, Carly Pope, Elena Goode, and Zakiya Young were cast in recurring roles.
 In November 2021, Cristala Carter, Derek Klena, Kate Jennings Grant, Robert Stanton, Jennifer Ferrin, Lilla Crawford, Brian Altemus, Anthony Ordonez, and Jeffrey Bean joined the cast in recurring capacities.
 In December 2021, Ava DeMary, Kristen Maxwell, and Gabriella Pizzolo were cast in recurring roles.
 In November 2022, Gonzalez was promoted as a series regular for the second season.
+In April 2023, Elias Kacavas had been promoted to a series regular for the second season.
+In the same month, it was reported that Annabeth Gish would reprise her role as Dr. Anne Sullivan from the original series.

 Filming

 The series was set to film at Upriver Studios in Saugerties, New York, in mid to late 2021.
 Filming began on August 23, 2021, in the city of Hudson, New York, during the COVID-19 pandemic.
 Filming wrapped on May 2, 2022.

+The series' second season began filming in April 2023.
+In May 2023, it was reported that filming for the second season has been delayed due to the writers strike.
+However, after a deal was reached on September 27, along with the actors strike on November 9, filming for the second season resumed later that same month and wrapped on December 8, 2023.